Niels-Bohr-Institute-XNS-StructBiophys/BayesApp/README.md

 online application at GenApp: https://somo.chem.utk.edu/bayesapp/

-Calculates the pair distance distribution function from a SAXS/SANS dataset by a Bayesian indirect Fourier transformation (BIFT) algorithm
+Calculates the pair distance distribution function, p(r), from a SAXS/SANS dataset by a Bayesian indirect Fourier transformation (BIFT) algorithm

 Written by:              Steen Hansen
 With contributions from: Andreas Haahr Larsen